There are many ways for you to become part of our mission!

-For brands and businesses, we offer fully tailored reefs and employee experiences, along with certified marine biodiversity credits.
+For brands and businesses, we offer fully tailored reefs and employee experiences, along with a marine biodiversity restoration certificate detailing your engagement.
 Click on the custom rrreef option below.
-You just want an easy option to invest into ocean health?
-Certified biodiversity credits are available also in smaller quantities (less than a full reef).
-Get in touch below.
+You just want an easy option to invest into ocean health, or partner with us in different ways?
+We would love to hear from you.

 While supporting projects like rrreefs through donations and volunteering is wonderful, there are a million other ways to make a difference.
 If we all make small adjustments to our everyday behaviour, we can multiply our impact and move mountains.
 At rrreefs, we are convinced that through individual everyday action we can collectively avert the multi-layered environmental crisis we are facing and prevent the global loss of coral reefs.

 Saving energy and shifting away from fossil fuels to renewable energy sources is crucial in the fight against climate change – a major threat to coral reef survival as warmer ocean temperatures lead to coral bleaching and death.
 A few simple ways to do so include switching from old light bulbs to long-lasting energy-efficient ones, going for a truly green energy provider, and making more travels by public transportation, bicycle, or foot, rather than by car and airplane.

 Almost one quarter of all emitted greenhouse gases are attributable to agriculture, 75% of which come from livestock farming.
 We can reduce our carbon footprint by eating nourishing plant-based foods, if possible organic and locally grown, instead of meat and dairy.
 Doing without seafood, also alleged “sustainable” options, and leaving it to those who truly depend on it helps to counteract the global problem of overfishing, a major cause of coral mortality and great threat to the balance of the ocean.